 In recent years the trend towards longer and longer car loans has become more and more popular.
-It’s the idea that you’re monthly payments will be more affordable, but in the long run and something that many people do not consider, you’ll be piling on debt you can’t afford.
-Longer car loans are typically advertised as a means to get a nicer and more expensive car at a more affordable month cost.
+It’s the idea that your monthly payments will be more affordable, but in the long run and something that many people do not consider, you’ll be piling on debt you can’t afford.
+Longer car loans are typically advertised as a means to get a nicer and more expensive car at a more affordable monthly cost.
 The end result is that people usually end up buying more car than they can afford and spend more on interest than they’d like.

 There definitely has been a growth in long-term car loans in the past decade that could be considered troubling.
 The average car loan term in 2015 was 72 months, compared to only 65 months in 2010.
-Auto lending is an ever growing market, 20% every year since 2007 to be exact.
+Auto lending is an ever-growing market, 20% every year since 2007 to be exact.
 Its growth has even exceeded mortgages, lines of credit and credit cards.
 In the past seven years, the vehicle loan industry has grown from $16.2 billion to $64 billion.

 The Negative Impact of Negative Equity